bacongubbe/DeveloperJokesApp/README.md

 ## Roadmap

+Swagger is not applicable since there's no current version that supports this application.
-Upcoming is a swagger UI that allows for easier access, and hopefully to be able to set up a good login page that will work. (except for `/login`).
+Upcoming is a UI to actually interact with the backend for administration.

 [//]: # (Variables)